mahlvm/02_GoldenSquare_P3_01_unit_testing_parent_child_classes_bit/challenges/02_test_drive_a_single_function.md

-# Test Drive a Single-Method Program
+# Test Drive a Single-Function Program

 _**This is a Makers Vine.** Vines are designed to gradually build up sophisticated skills.
 They contain a mixture of text and video, and may contain some challenge exercises without proposed solutions.
-[Read more about how to use Makers
+[Read more about how to use Makers Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_
-Vines.](https://github.com/makersacademy/course/blob/main/labels/vines.md)_

 Learn to test-drive a single-method program.